 I actually prayed to God when we were in the midst of our infertility battle, asking Him not to allow me to get pregnant if I was going to lose the baby.
 I prayed fervently, “God, if I cannot carry a healthy baby to full term, then please do not allow me to get pregnant.”
 Perhaps that was selfish of me.
 I just did not believe that I could bear the pain of losing a child that I had felt in my womb.
 The thought absolutely terrified me.

-Unfortunately, there are too many women have lived this nightmare.
+Unfortunately, too many women have lived this nightmare.
 In fact, one in four pregnancies ends with the loss of the baby.
 The month of October is dedicated to remembering these littles and bringing awareness to pregnancy and infant loss.

 Look deeper …